Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review

 \subsection{Sequence modeling}

-Sequence modeling is a cornerstone in HTP, offering the ability to handle sequential dependencies in pedestrian movement.
-Two prominent approaches for sequence modeling are \emph{Recurrent Neural Networks} (RNNs) and \emph{Transformers}, each bringing unique strengths and limitations to trajectory prediction tasks.

-RNNs, particularly LSTMs, have been widely used to capture temporal dependencies in sequential data, making them suitable for short-term motion prediction.
-However, they may struggle with long-range dependencies due to vanishing gradient issues, which limit their performance with complex trajectories.
-In contrast, Transformers leverage attention mechanisms to overcome these limitations by enabling parallel processing and improving long-range dependency handling, making them effective in scenarios requiring the integration of social interactions and environmental contexts.
-The following paragraphs explore how RNNs and Transformers have been adapted for HTP, highlighting their strengths and challenges in addressing their complexities.
+Sequence modeling is a cornerstone of HTP, providing tools to handle the temporal dependencies inherent to pedestrian motion.
+Currently, the field is dominated by three main paradigms: Recurrent Neural Networks (RNNs), Transformers, and, more recently, Selective State Space Models (SSMs).